|

 he was capable of such hate and brutality.
 Tamarin convinces

 her that with Itaka's help, KM will change.
+While the two women talk, KM and

 Mekken ambush Kaisa and KM kills the mercenary.
 Mekken